-Oversight of the capital program continued to be a key element of PICA's work in FY99.
+Oversight of the capital program continued to be a key element of PICA's work in FY00.
 The City continues to make progress in its scheduling and monitoring of capital project activities.
-In addition, new systems have enabled improved monitoring of budget, encumbrance and expenditure information by project.
-PICA Staff continues to review City developments in this area.
+Improved City monitoring of budget, encumbrance and expenditure information by project is encouraging.

 PICA Staff has continually noted the need for the City's capital program to be guided by an overall strategic plan.
 Progress in this area has been limited by the fact that the strategic planning process remains incomplete.
-PICA Staff continues to monitor the relationship of the capital program and capital budgets to other citywide programs.
+PICA Staff continues to monitor the relationship of the capital program and capital budgets to other Citywide programs.